jstetich/CBEP_OA/README.md

 CBEP is committed to the ideal of open science.
 Our State of the Bay data archives ensure the science underlying the 2020 State of the Bay report is documented and reproducible by others.
 The purpose of these archives is to release raw data and data analysis code whenever possible to allow others to review, critique, learn from, and build upon CBEP science.

 # Archive Structure
  CBEP 2020 State of the Bay data analysis repositories are divided into from two to four sub-folders.
 All archives contain at least an "Original_Data" and a "Graphics" folder.
-The other two foldersare only included if strictly necessary.
+The other two folders are only included if strictly necessary.

 - Original Data.
 Original data, with a "DATA_SOURCES.md" or "READ ME.txt" file that documents data sources.